EpicGamesExt/PixelStreamingInfrastructure/Docs/pixel-streaming-2-migration-guide.md

 - -PixelStreamingWebRTCMaxBitrate - drop default from 100mb/s to 40mb/s
 - -PixelStreamingWebRTCLowQpThreshold - removed
 - `-PixelStreamingWebRTCHighQpThreshold` - Removed as this was an internal WebRTC setting that was not properly exposed to work correctly.
-- -PixelStreamingWebRTCUseLegacyAudioDevice - removed and LegacyAudioDevice is deprecated
+- `-PixelStreamingWebRTCUseLegacyAudioDevice` - removed and LegacyAudioDevice is deprecated.

 ## PixelStreamingPlayer (Engine/Plugins/Experimental/PixelStreamingPlayer)